Frank Lampard new Chelsea manager: Everything you need to know about next Blues boss | Goal.com

 In that sense, Lampard's management style can be compared to Jurgen Klopp’s.
 And, just like the Liverpool boss, he also looks to connect with his team’s fans.
 At Derby last season, he led 'The Bounce', with fans jumping as soon as their manager gave them the order.

-Lampard has had financial limits imposed on him at Derby.
-His sixth-placed finish was a significant achievement in the Championship, even if the subsequent play-off final loss to Aston Villa was tough to take.
+Lampard had financial limits imposed on him at Derby, so his sixth-placed finish was a significant achievement in the Championship, even if the subsequent play-off final loss to Aston Villa was tough to take.

-Leeds won that battle after Lampard reacted emotionally in Mourinho-esque fashion against actions he believed had broken the unwritten rules of etiquette in the English game.
+Leeds won that battle after Lampard reacted in an emotional, Mourinho-esque fashion against actions he believed had broken the unwritten rules of etiquette in the English game.

 Bielsa defended himself by demonstrating that spying was only a small part of the research that he and his team produce before matches.